Truta446/uber-rocketSeat/README.md

 # UberX With React-Native
-Project to remake a platform from Uber, build application with React-Native
+Project to remake a platform from Uber, building application with React-Native

 #### Run Application:
 ```